Wind storm cleanup continues across Niagara County

 The Niagara County Sheriff's Office received a steady stream of calls for downed wires, fallen trees and other property damage on Sunday evening as high winds whipped across Lockport and surrounding communities.

+In the Town of Cambria, sheriff's deputies were called to report of a tree falling on a vehicle, damaging its windshield.

-In addition, Sheriff Mike Filicetti reported on Monday that some parts o the Town of Lockport dealt with power outages and there were what he described as "sporadic outages" throughout the county.
+In addition, Sheriff Mike Filicetti reported on Monday that some parts of the Town of Lockport dealt with power outages and there were what he described as "sporadic outages" throughout the county.

 National Grid’s outage map showed Monday morning several unresolved outages in Royalton, Hartland, Barker, Pendleton, Newfane and Wilson.